benricon/netatmosync/README.md

 # netatmosync
-Script excecuted as cron job to sync data from netatmo cloud to carbon server
+This Script enables sync of data from netatmo weather station to local graphite/graphana setupr